persicomaria/career_test/doc/CNR_Naples.md

 ![KDELreceptor](ControlSystemsPaper1.png)

-As stated in Author Contributions part of this paper,[KDELR-Golgi](https://hdl.handle.net/11591/463043), I performed the bioinformatic analysis for a microarrays based experiment where a `wild type condition` was compared with a `KDEL-BODIPY condition`
+As stated in Author Contributions part of this paper,[KDELR-Golgi](https://pubmed.ncbi.nlm.nih.gov/25117681/), I performed the bioinformatic analysis for a microarrays based experiment where a `wild type condition` was compared with a `KDEL-BODIPY condition`
 This is the figure representing the most important results for the bioinformatic part, where ANOVA was performed, and the genes with an assigned ratio up to 1.5 and below −1.5 were used to select upregulated and downregulated genes, respectively.
 ![KDELreceptor](ControlSystemsPape2.png)

-During the same years (2012,2013,2014), I also had the opportunity to join an `extended team` including people from Bero's team working on deciphering the drug mode of action for promising drugs applied to interventions in patients suffering from cystic fibrosis.
+During the same years (2012,2013,2014), I also had the opportunity to join an `extended team` including people from Diego di Bernardo's team working on deciphering the drug mode of action for promising drugs applied to interventions in patients suffering from cystic fibrosis.

 ![correctorDrugsF508delCFTRproteostasis.](elife-10365-fig1-v3.jpg)